 The bridge is part of U.S. Route 50 (US 50) and US 301, and serves as a vital link in both routes.
 As part of cross-country US 50, it connects the Baltimore-Washington Metropolitan Area with Ocean City, Maryland, Rehoboth Beach, Delaware, and other coastal tourist resort destinations.
 As part of US 301, it serves as part of an alternative route for Interstate 95 travelers, between northern Delaware and the Washington, D.C., area.
 Because of this linkage, the bridge is busy and has become known as a point of traffic congestion, particularly during peak hours and summer months. [https://en.wikipedia.org/wiki/Chesapeake_Bay_Bridge]

 Also available in 18x24" and 24x36" Stretched Canvas -- Maryland local area pick-up/delivery available.
-Some canvas sizes are in stock, but for others, please allow 2-3 weeks.
-Our canvases are mirror-gallery wrap stretched onto 1 1/2" stretcher bars, ready for hanging.
+Canvases are mirror-gallery wrapped stretched onto 1 1/2" stretcher bars, ready for hanging.

+You can get it even bigger!
 Larger custom sizes are available by special order.
-Email us at email@example.com -- it looks amazing as a 40x60"!!
+Email us -- it looks amazing as a 40x60"!!